codefl0w/WearOS-Activity-Manager/README.md

 - Long-press an activity to request a pinned launcher shortcut.
 - Open contact and donate links on the paired phone.
 - Wear-optimized layout with centered header, compact action zone, and round-screen-friendly spacing.

+## Installation

+Enable Wireless ADB on your watch and sideload the app.

+For easy sideloading, you can use [QuickADB](https://github.com/codefl0w/quickadb) on your PC or [GeminiMan WearOS Manager](https://play.google.com/store/apps/details?id=com.geminiman.wearosmanager&hl=en) on your phone.

 ## Local Build